 Bear in mind that there are many more tools you can use to help in every aspect of your social media marketing.
-Do a little research if you're finding a particular area challenging or ask us in our live chat in the bottom right corner of the screen.
+Do thorough research before selecting a tool

 As with inbound marketing, there are always new trends developing in social media marketing, and it's helpful to have a few tips to keep ahead of the game.

 Here are a few useful tips to get your social media marketing off to a roaring start.

 This is ideal for events, meet and greets, launches or anything you'd like to allow your audience to share in

 Media convergence is the name of the game in digital marketing, with the ultimate sweet spot lying between the sectors of owned media, earned media and paid media.
 Have a look at this image that indicates the principle perfectly.

 Paid advertising on social media is a great way to supplement your other social media marketing activities if you have the budget for it.